 Two A-roads connect Southend with London and the rest of the country – the A127 and the A13 – while the town is served by two National Rail lines.
 Besides its main railway services, there are also two local bus companies in operation, together with Southend Airport, which runs scheduled flights to a host of destinations across Europe.

 All mainstream secondary schools in Southend are mixed-sex comprehensives.
 These include Belfairs Academy, Cecil Jones Academy, Chase High School, Southchurch High School, Shoeburyness High School and The Eastwood Academy.
 In addition, there are four grammar schools and two single-sex schools assisted by the Roman Catholic Church, St Bernard’s High School for Girls and St Thomas More High School for Boys.
 The main higher education provider is South Essex College, while the University of Essex has a campus on the site of the former Odeon cinema.

-Perhaps unsurprisingly, Southend is one of the most expensive places to live in Britain.
-Most property sales in the last year were flats, which sold for on average £187,108, while the overall average house price was around £286,644.
+Perhaps unsurprisingly, Southend remains one of the more expensive coastal locations to live in Britain.
+Most property sales in the last year were flats, which sold for an average of £159,037, while the overall average property price was around £269,533.